bluetooth — low-level Bluetooth

 A device in either central or peripheral roles may function as a GATT server, however in most cases it will be more common for a peripheral device to act as the server.

-Characteristics and descriptors have a default maximum size of 20 bytes.
+Characteristics and descriptors have a default maximum size of 20 bytes (the default ATT MTU of 23 bytes minus a 3-byte ATT header; a larger negotiated MTU does not by itself raise this limit).
 Anything written to them by a client will be truncated to this length.
 However, any local write will increase the maximum size, so if you want to allow larger writes from a client to a given characteristic, use gatts_write after registration. e.g. gatts_write(char_handle, bytes(100)).

 Configures the server with the specified services, replacing any existing services.